nilearn/nilearn/CONTRIBUTING.rst

-variable names, function names are underscore separated (a_nice_function), classes in CamelCase, 2 empty lines between functions or classes Each function and class must come with “docstrings” at the top of the function code, respecting numpydoc formatting.
-They must summarize what the function and document every parameter.
+variable names, function names are underscore separated (a_nice_function), classes in CamelCase, 2 empty lines between functions or classes Each function and class must come with “docstrings” at the top of the function code, using `numpydoc formatting <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+They must summarize what the function does and document every parameter.

 Test